fafafariba/seek/README.md

 ```
 When further filtered by word length and presence in the [Scrabble Dictionary](https://www.wordgamedictionary.com/word-lists/), the result is an array of all valid words that can be formed with the given letters.

-### Dependencies

-A couple methods were imported from the Lodash library.
+## The Tech

-Babel Javascript compiler provided a means of converting ES6 to the more browswer compatible ES5.
+Babel Javascript compiler provided a means of converting ES6 to the more browser compatible ES5.
+The Javascript package manager, Yarn, was used in lieu of npm.